 The holiday season has officially begun, and there's absolutely nothing quite like a small town Christmas.
 Morgan County is home to some fantastic holiday events, and below you'll find our list of the very best small town Christmas experiences in the area.
-Oh, and don't forget to get the low-down on where to find Santa in Morgan County throughout the holiday season, right here.
+Oh, and don't forget to get the low-down on where to find Santa in Morgan County and fun craft show events throughout the holiday season, on our blog.
 Be sure to get these fun, small-town holiday traditions on your family's seasonal calendar!

 Twinkling Holiday Lights

 On the Saturday after Thanksgiving, another Martinsville tradition takes place - the Festival of Lights event at Jimmy Nash City Park!
 Santa will be on hand to turn the lights on and families gather for photos, crafts, carols and the annual reading of the holiday classic 'Twas the Night Before Christmas.
 Right in step with the gift giving nature of the holiday season, this is the event that keeps on giving - because if you can't be there on the night of the lighting, you can still come enjoy the lights!
-They'll remain lit from dusk until the park closes, every night until after New Year's.
+They'll remain lit from dusk until the park closes, every night until after New Year's Day.
+Drive through any evening you happen to be in town!

 Victorian Christmas Celebration